abhabongse/paxter/docs/beginner-tutorials/write-a-first-blog-entry.rst

    <p>Hi, my name is <b>Ashley</b><br />
    and my blog is located <a href="https://example.com">here</a>.</p>

-An important point demonstrated in the above example is that we write a document through an intuitive language and then use Paxter library package to help us and parse and transform the input text we wrote into the final document object.
+The above example demonstrates an important point, which is that we can author a document through an intuitive language (called the Paxter language) and then we use Paxter library package to help us parse and transform the input text into the final document object.
-Paxter library is designed to be flexible and customizable to help us achieve the desired output document.
+Paxter is designed to be flexible and very customizable to help us achieve the desired output document.

-Next we are going to walk though a few concepts we have seen in the input text from the above example.
+Next we are going to walk though a few concepts that we have seen in the input text from the example above.

 Understanding Commands